Learn how to protect your family for a lifetime in just three minutes.

 Actually, it may not be as expensive as you think.
 According to a recent study by LIMRA, consumers tend to think that life insurance costs are nearly three times higher than they actually are.

 In reality, coverage can be extremely affordable.
-At Legal & General America, we provide life insurance for as little as $7 a month to ensure that most everyone can afford protection.
+At Legal & General America, we provide life insurance starting around $8 a month to ensure that most everyone can afford protection.

 What types of life insurance are available?